cp2k/cp2k/benchmarks/QMMM_MQAE/README.md

-# QMMM_MQAE
+# QM/MM - MQAE

 ## Description

-This benchmark performs of a short QM/MM MD simulation of 5 steps.
+This benchmark performs a short QM/MM MD simulation of 5 steps.
 The MQAE system is a solute-solvent system consisting of a N-(6-methoxyquinolyl) acetoethyl ester in solution.
 All 34 atoms of the ester are treated with QM whereas the remaining water atoms are treated with MM.
 The parameters for the organic molecule